werkt/bazel-buildfarm-wiki/Execution-Properties.md

 This page contains all of the [execution properties](https://docs.bazel.build/versions/master/be/common-definitions.html#common.exec_properties) supported by Buildfarm.
-Users can customize buildfarm to understand custom properties as well.
+Users can customize buildfarm to understand additional properties that are not listed here.

 ### `min-cores`